 There are two methods for booking accommodation at Havasu Falls.
 I’ll cover these below.

 How to book a campground at Havasu Falls for 2021

 If you want to camp, you have to book and pay online at Havasupai Reservations.
 All campground reservations have to be done online through the official reservations website, there is no phone, e-mail, or in person booking option.
 One person can book a trip for up to 20 people, subject to availability of course.

 Campground reservations normally open at the beginning of February for the whole season.
-In 2020 this was the 1st February, and campground reservations for Havasu in 2021 will likely also open on 1st February 2021 at 8am Arizona time, however the ongoing situation means that reservations have not been opened and it is unknown when they will open.
+In 2020 this was the 1st February.
+Currently the ongoing situation means that reservations have not been opened and it is unknown when they will open.

 Campground reservations usually sell out entirely within a few hours of the system coming online.

 Note: For 2021, there is likely to be even less availability than usual as most reservations in 2020 had to be rescheduled for 2021.